Richmond Palace: Lavatory innovation

 This palace was one of the first buildings in history to be equipped with a flushing lavatory, invented by Elizabeth I's godson, Sir John Harington.
 Henry VIII had earlier installed flushing latrines at Hampton Court.

 Richmond Palace today

-Structures of the former palace that have survived include the Wardrobe, Trumpeters' House and the Gate House, all three of which are Grade I listed.
+Structures of the former palace that have survived include the Wardrobe, the Trumpeters' House and the Gate House, all three of which are Grade I listed.
 The Gate House was built in 1501, and was let on a 65-year lease by the Crown Estate Commissioners in 1986.
 It has five bedrooms.